|

 Client request: "Bring back to life this lovely, damaged shot of my Mom in the 1940s!"

-So much damage here!
-But here's both a zoom so you can see what I was working with up close and the full shot.
+here's both a zoom so you can see what I was working with up

 And while I was at it, let's get rid of the power lines so she has a nicer yard!